 Multiple Myeloma an incurable disease, but I have spent the last 25 years in remission using a blend of conventional oncology and evidence-based nutrition, supplementation, and lifestyle therapies from peer-reviewed studies that your oncologist probably hasn't told you about.

 Click the orange button to the right to learn more about what you can start doing today.

 I was diagnosed in 1994 and was told I was end-stage in 1997.
 By 1999, I reached full remission by undergoing a non-toxic, alternative cancer therapy.
-I followed up by living an evidence-based, non-toxic, anti-MM regimen through nutrition, supplementation, bone health, lifestyle and mind-body therapies.
+I remain in complete remission from multiple myeloma by living an evidence-based, non-toxic, anti-MM regimen through nutrition, supplementation, bone health, lifestyle and mind-body therapies.

 Your challenge is to figure out how to beat the odds based on your unique circumstances: